-Viognier (pronounced vee-oh-nyay) is most famous for producing the rich and exotically perfumed white wines in the Condrieu and Château-Grillet regions of northern Rhône.
+Viognier (pronounced vee-own-yay) is most well known as the rich and exotically perfumed white wines of the Condrieu and Château-Grillet regions of northern Rhône.

-Palouse Winery sources our Viognier from Crawford Vineyard in the Horse Heaven Hills AVA, which is a part of the flood-shaped, volcanic landscape of the Columbia Valley.
-Ancient soils of basalt are overlaid with a topsoil of sandy loam, deposited over time by ancient floods and the region’s strong winds.
+This Viognier is sourced from Crawford Vineyard in the Horse Heaven Hills AVA, which is a part of the flood-shaped, volcanic landscape of the Columbia Valley.
+Basalt deposits are overlaid with a topsoil of sandy loam, deposited over time by ancient floods and the region’s strong winds.

-Our Viognier is rich and lush, a white wine for red wine drinkers.
-This golden nectar is full-bodied with distinctive aromas of peaches, apricots, orange blossoms and honeysuckle.
-Enjoy this terrific vintage with roasted chicken, rich cheeses, and Indian food.
+The resulting Viognier is dry and complex, full-bodied with distinctive aromas of peaches, apricots, orange blossoms, and honeysuckle.
+If struck by inspiration, pair with roasted chicken, rich cheeses, and Indian food.